-3.51 HLE for males is slightly higher than the previous years figure, whilst life expectancy at birth for males is slightly higher than the previous years' figures and both have decreased each year since 2012.
-HLE has decreased slightly for females since the previous year, but varies little since 2012.
-Life expectancy at birth for females has increased since the previous monitoring year.

-- 3.52 HLE is calculated from mortality data and from the annual population survey that includes self-reported health status / limiting illness and so are in part subjective as responses are based on people's perceptions and expectations regarding their health (at a particular point in time).
-Secondly, the period spent in 'not healthy' would occur more towards the end of life, therefore where there is more of the ageing population (compared to previous years) and not improving access to health services and care, there would be more people with limiting long term illness and reporting poor health.
-Area deprivation and socio- economic factors also impact on HLE. - 3.53 It should be noted that the figures for HLE and Life Expectancy at Birth are averages and mask the differences and inequalities across population groups and areas in the borough.
+- 3.52 HLE for males is slightly lower than the previous years figure, whilst life expectancy at birth for males is slightly higher than the previous years' figures.
+HLE has increased slightly for females since the previous year, but varies little since 2012.
+Life expectancy at birth for females has increased since the previous monitoring year. - 3.53 HLE is calculated from mortality data and from the annual population survey that includes self-reported health status / limiting illness and so are in part subjective as responses are based on people's perceptions and expectations regarding their health (at a particular point in time).
+Secondly, the period spent in 'not healthy' would occur more towards the end of life, therefore where there is likely more of the ageing population (compared to previous years) and not improving access to health services and care, there would be more people with limiting long term illness and reporting poor health.
+Area deprivation and socio- economic factors also impact on HLE. - 3.54 It should be noted that the figures for HLE and Life Expectancy at Birth are averages and mask the differences and inequalities across population groups and areas in the borough.

-3.54 There is the need to ensure that developments are located close to key services and good public transport networks and access to open space and leisure centres to encourage people to use active modes of travel and have access to sports and recreation and GPs and also to reduce air pollution.
+3.55 There is the need to ensure that developments are located close to key services and good public transport networks and access to open space and leisure centres to encourage people to use active modes of travel and have access to sports and recreation and GPs and also to reduce air pollution.
 There is also a need to reduce deprivation so that people have more disposable income to access healthy food.
 Access to quality housing is also important.